 The key factors which will determine the best plan with international calls

-Both Prepaid and Postpaid SIM Only plans now offer variants of plans, some of which include International calls.
+Whichever phone plan you pick, whether it’s a Prepaid or a Postpaid SIM Only plan, you’ll now be able to find a phone plan from the same provider, which includes International calls.
 As you might expect, it is often the case that even prepaid and postpaid plans from the same phone company have different per minute and per SMS International rates on their prepaid and postpaid SIM Only plans.
 We show those below.

 - Default / ‘Out Of Bundle’ fees for International Calls:

 Any plan which does not have included International minutes, will have International call rates associated with it.
 We show you what they are, below.
 It can be challenging to find them on the websites of the phone companies you’ll do your research with.
 Rates for International calls are typically high when they are ‘out of bundle’ and add up when you make longer calls.
 However, if you’re calling less than an hour a month overseas, using these ‘out of bundle’ rates may actually be your best option.
 More detail on this below.

 If you make more than about an hour of International calls per month, you will want to consider plans which have some International minutes ‘baked in’ or buying an International ‘add on / bolt on’ from your existing provider.
 These plans are hard to miss.
 If International calling is a target for the phone company, you will see their International inclusions demonstrated prominently in the listings we show on this page, above.

 - ‘Add ons’ / ‘ Bolt Ons’ / ‘Extras Credit’: